Bright Wire is an open source machine learning library for .NET with GPU support.

-- It runs on .NET (including Mono) which means it can run on Windows, OS X, Linux etc.
+- It runs on .NET Core which means it can run on Windows, OS X, Linux etc.

 - Most included machine learning algorithms can be trained on the GPU for improved learning performance.

 Bright Wire is an end to end machine learning solution, covering both model training and efficient model execution in production.
-Once your machine learning models have been trained you can execute them using highly optimised linear algebra libraries such as the Intel MKL library - or even on the GPU - all from within the same library.
+Once your machine learning models have been trained you can execute them using highly optimized linear algebra libraries such as the Intel MKL library - or the GPU - all from within the same library.